netinvent/ipmi-starter/README.md

 | ASUS P10S-I iKVM             | FW 2.05    | 2018         | Too old    | Yes        | Yes            |
 | Fujitsu RX300 S7 IDRAC       | FW 6.65    | ?            | ?          | ?          | ?              |

-# Known Java quirks
+# Known issues

+- Some of the JNLP files contain a very short living password to connect to the remote console.
+You're supposed to launch the file as soon as you downloaded it.
+If you use a JNLP file later, you might face a "login failed" message because of the expired password.
+- Most JNLP files should work with bundled JDK1.8 since it's security requirements are lowered, nevertheless, if you want to add your own JRE 1.6 versions:
-- Some JRE (> 1.7u21) will not execute an app once it's certificate is expired, see https://stackoverflow.com/a/33433821/2635443
+   - JRE > 1.7u21 will not execute an app once it's certificate is expired, see (this post)[https://stackoverflow.com/a/33433821/2635443].
-- When downloading a non portable JRE, you can unzip it and use it as portable JRE.
+   - When downloading a non portable JRE (exe format), you can unzip it and use it as portable JRE.
 In order to do so, you'll need to unpack the jre\lib\*.pack files into jar files, see https://stackoverflow.com/a/25384578/2635443
       - In the root of the JRE directory, execute the following:
       - `for /r %x in (*.pack) do .\bin\unpack200.exe -r "%x" "%~dx%~px%~nx.jar"`

 # Advanced usage